NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 - your GP surgery has changed systems
 - you do not have permission to use your GP surgery’s online services

-You can ask your GP for new registration details for their online services.
+You can ask your GP for new registration details for their online services if your GP is in England.
 You can use these new details to try to prove who you are.

 Find out how you can <a href="/provewhoyouare/withid">use photo I.D. to prove who you are</a> instead.